Doctelligence/doctelligence.github.io/roadmap.md

 ---

 ##  🔄 Token Generating Event (TGE)
-- Token-generating event (TGE) designed to incentivize network growth and long-term sustainability through utility-driven token models.
-Token distribution will allocate to Evaluators, the core team, contributors, liquidity provisions, marketing, affiliate programs, and decentralized governance.
+- Token-generating event (TGE) designed to secure network and long-term sustainability through utility-driven token models.
+- Token distribution will allocate to Evaluators, the core team, contributors, liquidity provisions, marketing, affiliate programs, and decentralized governance.
 The TGE will ensure broad participation and support the decentralized ecosystem's development.

 ---